Christmas Song / The Trees Are All Bare

 Bob Copper sang the Christmas Song in 1971 on the Copper Family's Leader Records box set A Song for Every Season.
 John and Jon Copper sang it in 1995 on the album Coppersongs 2, and the Copper Family sang it in 2007 on Coppers at Christmas.

 Magpie Lane sang The Trees Are All Bare in 1995 on their Beautiful Jo album Wassail!
-A Country Christmas, and Andy Turner included two Magpie Lane versions from December 2013 as the December 28, 2014 entry of his project A Folk Song a Week.
+A Country Christmas, and Andy Turner included two Magpie Lane versions from December 2013 as the 28 December 2014 entries of his project A Folk Song a Week.

 Coope Boyes & Simpson sang The Coppers' Christmas Song in 1998 on their CD Hindsight.